7 social issues CEOs will prioritize in 2019

 Workplace diversity

 “We pride ourselves on the diversity of our teams, and that means not only having people from different ethnic backgrounds, but individuals born in different countries.
 We have immigrants with visas and even Dreamers.
-A personal and company focus in 2019 will be on how to support our team and future members who desire to truly do amazing work but are caught in the crosshairs in terms of immigration issues within this country.”—Jessica Matthews, CEO of energy company Uncharted Power
+A personal and company focus in 2019 will be on how to support our team and future members who desire to truly do amazing work but are caught in the crosshairs in terms of immigration issues within this country.”—Jessica O. Matthews, CEO of energy company Uncharted Power

 “The proportional representation of Black and Latinx people in tech is always the top social issue I pay attention to, not just because of Code2040’s work, but also because of how much we are collectively starting to understand the power that is being wielded in the tech industry.
 I’m curious to see if folks can help connect the dots about the dangers of tech’s power in the absence of a diverse workforce.”—Karla Monterroso, CEO of the diversity nonprofit Code2040